kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/data_visualization/mathplotlib_4.md

 Transform associated with the figure (in units of figure dimensions)

-Here let’s look at an example of drawing text at various locations using these transforms (Figure 4-69):
+Here let’s look at an example of drawing text at various locations using these transforms:

 ```python
 In[5]: fig, ax = plt.subplots(facecolor='lightgray')